-The Bonds are dated August 15, 2020, and interest will accrue from the Delivery Date set forth on the cover page hereof, and will mature on February 15 in each of the years and in the amounts shown on the inside cover page hereof.
+The Bonds are dated October 15, 2020, and interest will accrue from the date of initial delivery, and will mature on February 15 in each of the years and in the amounts shown on the inside cover page hereof.
 Interest will be computed on the basis of a 360-day year of twelve 30-day months, and will be payable on February 15 and August 15, commencing February 15, 2021.
 The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
 No physical delivery of the Bonds will be made to the owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "THE BONDS - BOOK-ENTRY-ONLY SYSTEM" herein).